Rojke34/Catch-you-/README.md

 1. Generate a random YouTube video Id
 2. On server dowload it
-3. Convert the video to text
+3. Convert the video to audio
+4. Convert the audio to text
-4. Search for keywords and with luck find someting necesary
+5. Search for keywords and with luck find someting necesary